Banking Regulation 2025

 These laws, regulations and guidelines mainly cover issues such as the following.

-• Board of director related requirements such as composition, fit and proper criteria, remuneration, etc. For example, the RBI notification on “Corporate Governance in Banks – Appointment of Directors and Constitution of Committees of the Board”, dated 26 April 2021 (Corporate Governance Notification) (applicable to private sector banks and wholly owned subsidiaries of foreign banks) mandates that the chair of the board should be an independent director.
-It is required that the quorum of the board meetings should be one-third of the total strength of the board or three directors, whichever is higher.
+• Board of director-related requirements such as composition, “fit and proper” criteria, remuneration, etc. For example, the RBI notification on “Corporate Governance in Banks – Appointment of Directors and Constitution of Committees of the Board”, dated 26 April 2021 (the “Corporate Governance Notification”) (applicable to private sector banks and wholly owned subsidiaries of foreign banks) mandates that the chair of the board should be an independent director.
+The quorum of the board meetings has to be one-third of the total strength of the board or three directors, whichever is higher.

 • Requirements relating to the different committees of the board of directors that are required to be constituted.
 For example, under the Corporate Governance Notification, the following committees of the board of directors are required to be constituted: